 Silas received this Schwinn Kid’s Balance Bike for his third birthday, and absolutely loved it.
 We took it to every baseball game, and he also rode around the yard on it.
 The following year, we bought him a small regular bike without training wheels and he was able to ride it almost immediately, having learned to balance on the balance bike.
 Job has since received his first balance bike, and he loves his as well.
 I highly recommend them!

-I think that Keva planks are the single most played with toys that we own, and I say this having had them for many years.
+I think that Keva planks are the single most played with toys that we own (followed closely by playsilks), and I say this having had them for many years.
 I can’t say enough good things about these very simple blocks that appeal to a very wide range of ages.
 This year we added Magna-Tiles to our home, and they have been very popular as well.

 Favorite games include:

-Beatrix receieved Kingdomino for her birthday and it has been getting lots of play!
+Beatrix receieved Kingdomino for her birthday last year and it is a good one!

 Into the Forest was new to us last year, and our girls really love it!
 Orchard is probably my favorite game to play with kids 9(ish) and under.
 Favorite card games include Rat-A-Tat-Cat, and Mille Bornes.
 Shut the Box has seen lots of play time over the years as well.
 Bird Bingo has been a favorite for years, now!
 I would like to have Bug Bingo as well!

+These are our longtime favorite colored pencils.
+These are fun too.
 We like beeswax blend crayons and have recently been using some that are made in the U.S. by Filana We love both the blocks and the stick crayons.
-We also like these, and I am planning to get these 100% beeswax chunky crayons for Mabel for Christmas.
-Last year I bought several of my kids this coloring book, and it was a big hit.
+We also like these, and these 100% beeswax chunky crayons have held up very well-a great choice for younger children.

 Gifts for adults (and big kids):

-I wear this apron all the time!
-(It has pockets!)
+I wear this apron all the time, when Lark doesn’t have it (It has pockets!)
 Gray was the only color available when I bought it, but I see that now it comes in quite a few color options!